 We woke up to a chilly overcast day.
 A pretty loud thunderstorm visited in the middle of the night and the low cloud cover was here to stay.
 Our Trek Travel group met and discussed riding options for the day.
 At breakfast, a number of people were already discussing taking a day off from riding.
 And why not?
 Because the Tour de France is having a rest day there was no viewing location to bike to.

 We could climb the Col d’ Azet and Col d’ Peyresourde, eat lunch in Luchon, then return over the Peyresourde.
 Or skip the Azet and take a valley road leading right to the Peyresourde so only one climb would be needed.
-And Trek Travel would shuttle people back if you wanted to ride one-way.
+Trek Travel would shuttle people back from Luchon if you wanted to ride one way.

-People discussed their options.
+We discussed our options.
 Some were staying back at the hotel and visiting St. Lary to go shopping.
 Some were staying back but riding locally.
 Some were going out to the Peyresourde to Luchon.
 And only a handful, perhaps five, were going to the entire route.
 Yea, that would be me.

 Because groups formed in the parking lot and I was unsure who was in which group, I just sort of jumped in and started asking where they were going.
 I joined Rich McCrea and James Hartzberg and we went flying down the road to Arreau.
 We had gone the wrong direction.